Offering Customer Financing: A Guide for Business Owners

 • Advanced reporting

-To attract new clientele and get a leg up on the competition, create marketing campaigns that promote your new financing options.
+To attract new clientele and get a leg up on the competition, create marketing campaigns that promote your new consumer financing options.

-Send email blasts, update your website with popup notifications, set up promotional signage in-store, and encourage sales personnel to discuss financing options with customers.
+For instance, send out email blasts, update your website with popup notifications, set up promotional signage in-store, and encourage sales personnel to discuss financing options with customers.
 Take advantage of the communication channels you have with your customers to share any new opportunities, especially financing for customers.

 Why You Should Offer Customer Financing